How to Hike Elephant Mountain (Xiangshan) for Epic Taipei Views

 Nangang Mountain, with the trunk of Elephant Mountain, shot from Taipei 101

-Behind Elephant Mountain, the taller Nangang Mountain has a long ridge (see center of photo above) with two twin peaks:
+Behind Elephant Mountain and the Four Beasts, the taller Nangang Mountain has a long ridge (see center of photo above) with two twin peaks:

 Thumb Mountain (拇指山) to the south (right side of above pic) and and 9-5 Peak (九五峰) to the north (left side).
 You can climb to both of these as a continuation of Elephant Mountain Trail.

-These two peaks offer Taipei views similar to Elephant Mountain, but even better because they are higher up and less crowded.
-I’ll describe how to climb both of them at the end of the article.
+These two peaks offer Taipei views similar to Elephant Mountain and the Four Beasts, but even better because they are higher up and less crowded.
+I’ll describe how to climb Thumb Mountain, 9-5 Peak, and the Four Beasts at the end of this article.

 How Long Does It Take to Hike Elephant Mountain?